viblo/pymunk/docs/src/examples.rst

 To look at the source code of an example open it on github by following the link.
-The examples are also included in the source distribution of Pymunk (but not if you install using the wheel file)
+The examples are also included in the source distribution of Pymunk (but not if you install using the wheel file).
+You can find the source distribution at PyPI, https://pypi.org/project/pymunk/#files (file named pymunk-x.y.z.zip).

 Jupyter Notebooks
 =================